Investment markets and key developments over the past week

 What to watch over the next week?

-- The $A is likely to fall into the $US0.60s as the gap between the RBA’s cash rate and the US Fed Funds rate will likely push further into negative territory as the RBA moves to cut rates.
-Being short the $A remains a good hedge against things going wrong globally.
+The $A is likely to fall as the gap between the RBA’s cash rate and the US Fed Funds rate pushes further into negative territory.
+Solid commodity prices will provide a floor for the $A though.